arne-cl/dGbyG/README.md

 │   ├── GNNetwork.py                    # construction of graph neural network
 │   └── trainer.py                      # custom class of trainer
 ├── RunAnalysis                         # code for running analysis
 │   ├── dGbyG_CrossValidation_EC.ipynb                  # code for leave-one-group-out cross validation classfied by EC classes
 │   ├── dGbyG_CrossValidation_K_fold.ipynb              # code for k-fold cross-validation
 │   ├── Figures.ipynb                                   # code for plotting figures
 │   ├── OtherMethods_CrossValidation.ipynb              # code for running other methods
+│   ├── Predicting_GibbsEnergy_by_dGbyG.ipynb           # code for predicting Gibbs energy by dGbyG for Recon3D and Human1
+│   ├── Predicting_GibbsEnergy_by_dGPredictor.ipynb     # code for predicting Gibbs energy by dGPredictor for Recon3D and Human1
+│   ├── Predicting_GibbsEnergy_by_eQuilibrator.ipynb    # code for predicting Gibbs energy by eQuilibrator for Recon3D and Human1
 │   ├── Preprocessing_RawData.ipynb                     # code for pre-processing raw data to training data
 │   ├── SupplementaryFigures.ipynb                      # code for plotting supplementary figures
 │   └── Training.ipynb                                  # code for training the GNN model
 ├── utils                               # basic functions
-├── config.py                           # enviroment variables ()
+├── config.py                           # enviroment variables
 ├── demo.ipynb                          # tutorial
 └── requirements.txt                    # requirements